Eligibility

 Eligibility for your Spouse and Children

-Your spouse and eligible dependent children may be covered under the Plan.
-Eligible dependent children (married or unmarried) include:
+Your spouse and eligible dependent children may be covered under the plan.
+Eligible dependent children, whether married or unmarried, include:

 • Children under age 26, including natural children, stepchildren, legally adopted children, children placed with you for adoption, or children in a domestic partner relationship